45,000 m² (485,000 ft²)

-Designed to meet the standards of both the Canadian Football League and the 2011 International Federation of Football Association, the 22,500 seat Hamilton Soccer Stadium will host the soccer competition of the 2015 Pan American Games and become home to the city’s CFL team.
+Designed to meet the standards of both the Canadian Football League and the International Federation of Association Football, the Hamilton Soccer Stadium hosted the soccer competition of the 2015 Pan American Games and became home to the city’s CFL team.

 Challenge: Realizing value and tight deadlines is paramount for a publicly funded project such as this.
 The building envelope solution had to balance using economical cladding materials without significantly decreasing the envelope’s performance.

 Solution: To assist the project team with value management, our cladding specialists undertook detailed research of cladding systems to establish the key performance criteria that could not be sacrificed.
 With this information, materials were specified to meet the project’s value goals without sacrificing performance.